Morocco Tennis Tour – Mohammedia

 The Morocco Tennis Tour – Mohammedia is a professional tennis tournament played on outdoor red clay courts.
-It is currently part of the ATP Challenger Tour.
+The first edition was held in 2014.
+In 2011 to 2015 it was part of the ATP Challenger Tour.
 It is held annually at the Royal Tennis Club à Mohammedia in Mohammedia, Morocco.
+In 2024 is currently ITF Women's World Tennis Tour It is a $35k level tournament.